flyincloud2001/PG-Stock_Price_Analysis/notes/2026-06-05_simple_stock_analysis_software_building_initiative_draft.md

 ## Step 1: Write the code stock_analysis_app.py
 - This code utilizes the python module streamlit to create a web platform
 - The web visualizes the stock price time series imported from Yahoo Finance, and calculate the data outlined at the beinging
-- This project is very easily done by claude code within an hour.
 - The web link is: https://pg-stockpriceanalysis-psvsaru5ab3wcrbjxhmpu9.streamlit.app/